mgiap/Substance_Scanner_TI_DLP_NIRScan_Nano/README.md

 ## Using the Pre-Assembled Device (VGU)

-If you are using the **readily assembled device prepared by Dr. Võ Bích Hiền at Vietnamese–German University (VGU)**, the setup is intentionally simple.
+If you are using the **readily assembled device prepared by Dr. Vo Bich Hien at Vietnamese–German University (VGU)**, the setup is intentionally simple.

 ### Required Additional Components